knaomi/Fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
+- `400` if the nestname is invalid
+- `409` If the user had already a nest with the same nestname

 #### `DELETE /api/bookmarks/:bookmarkId?` - Delete an existing bookmark on a Freet